Review | The inspiration for Maisie Dobbs? Jacqueline Winspear’s memoir offers charming clues

 Where Albert was quiet — his own father, wounded in the Great War, couldn’t stand noise.
 (Maisie Dobbs readers will recognize the inspiration for the theme of the early books; picking out other parallels between Winspear’s life and her writings is a side benefit of the memoir.)
 Joyce was the fierce one.
 “My mother seemed to have her fists balled all the time,” Winspear writes.
 She was also the raconteur and the wit: “She liked to tell a story. . . .
 She’d make her coffee, light another cigarette, blow out her first smoke ring, and she was off, back into the past,” remembering the abuse she and her sisters suffered while “down evacuation” in the war, or being pulled from the rubble of her home during the Blitz.

 That last dramatic tale gets a closer look in an epilogue — maybe sometimes Joyce was too good a storyteller? — but we get Winspear’s point: She’s her mother’s daughter.
-She, too, likes to tell a story, and she tells plenty of her own — about the accident that burned her as a small child, and another that knocked out several teeth and “cost me many sixpenny pieces” from the tooth fairy, and about the time her brother was in the hospital after appendix surgery but she heard him breathing in their bedroom (“Perhaps we [Winspears] weren a bit fey,” she writes).
+She, too, likes to tell a story, and she tells plenty of her own — about the accident that burned her as a small child, and another that knocked out several teeth and “cost me many sixpenny pieces” from the tooth fairy, and about the time her brother was in the hospital after appendix surgery but she heard him breathing in their bedroom (“Perhaps we [Winspears] were a bit fey,” she writes).

 They’re good stories, well told, even if the writing sometimes slouches toward cliche (you could make a game of counting how many times she says something was “polished to a shine”).
 They’re stories that wrap you in charm and good humor, and a sense of the resilience that undergirds Winspear’s tale.